 Students actively participate in the allocation of revenue generated by Student Service fees.
-Students also have the opportunity to make comments at every regularly scheduled Board of Trustee meeting.
-College administrators meet with students in an Open Forum with President Nichols every long semester to hear and respond to student concerns.
+Students also have the opportunity to make comments at every regularly scheduled Board of Trustees meeting.
+College administrators meet with students in an Open Forum with President Nichols every spring and fall semester to hear and respond to student concerns.